 Lead-Based Paint Disclosure

-Applicable to any Mississippi rentals built before 1978.
+Applicable to any Mississippi rental built before 1978.

-For any property built before 1978, federal law requires that a Mississippi residential lease must contain a lead-based paint disclosure.
+Mississippi residential leases for property built before 1978 must, by federal law, contain a lead-based paint disclosure.
 This requires landlords to do the following:

 Download: Mississippi Lead-Based Paint Disclosure Form (PDF)